vladiliescu/talks/Training Better Models Using Automated Machine Learning/README.md

 jupyter notebook
 ```
 * If everything runs fine and at the end you can open the `auto-ml-and-kaggle.ipynb` notebook then you're good to go.
+* After you're finished, you can run `conda remove --name automl_on_titanic --all` to remove the environment you had created.